rasmusrim/example/README.md

 # A form for adding, editing and removing users.

 This code was written as part of a test I was given by a company at which I had applied for a job.
-I spent roughly two hours and 45 minutes coding this program.
+I was on a deadline and spent roughly two hours and 45 minutes coding this form.

 The task was to make a program for registering users into a database.